 We could savesome space on pcb, and some code 🙂

 Are there any benefits to have separate outputs?

-For normal drop photos I use one flash trigger only and use a wireless remote to trigger the flashes.
+For normal drop photos I use one flash trigger connected to a wireless remote.
 The multiply flash triggers came about from my experiments with multiple flash times used on one collision.
 Prior to adding the extra triggers I used a separate flash delay circuit.

 FT3 may be developed to be a general purpose control, I like the idea of using it to control a light but have not got round to implementing it yet.

 - This topic has 7 replies, 1 voice, and was last updated 1 year, 1 month ago by .